Regional Transit Authority of Southeast Michigan: Powers

 Elections for the question of the levy of assessments and vehicle registration tax increases can only be held in a presidential election year on the date of the presidential primary election.

+Transit operations

+Streetcar service

+The RTA owns and operates the QLINE, a streetcar system serving the Downtown, Midtown, and New Center areas of the city of Detroit.

+Express bus services

+The Detroit to Ann Arbor Express (D2A2) is an express intercity bus service between Detroit and Ann Arbor, offered in partnership with TheRide.
+D2A2 runs directly from Grand Circus Park in downtown Detroit to the Blake Transit Center in downtown Ann Arbor, with no intermediate stops.
+The service operates hourly on weekdays, and every 1½ to two hours on weekends.
+D2A2 service began in March 2020.

+The Detroit Air Xpress (DAX) is a non-stop express bus service connecting downtown Detroit with Detroit Metropolitan Airport.
+It runs every 60–90 minutes from 3:30 a.m. to 11 p.m., seven days a week, serving Downtown Detroit via a stop on Washington Boulevard near the Rosa Parks Transit Center.
+DAX began service on March 25, 2024.

+D2A2 and DAX are operated by Indian Trails under contract.
+A single ride on either route costs $6 when reserved online in advance, or $8 when purchased onboard; for frequent commuters, a pack of 50 tickets for is available for $100.
+Luggage can be transported on both services for no additional charge.

 History

 The RTA has its beginnings in the Metropolitan Transportation Authorities Act of 1967 (Public Act 204).
 A provision of the act specifically created the Southeastern Michigan Transportation Authority (SEMTA), but provided the authority with no additional means to levy taxes or fees to fund the operations for the transit providers it had acquired.

 In 1974, facing a loss of funding from SEMTA and wanting more control of its transit affairs, Detroit's Department of Street Railways (DSR) restructured itself as the Detroit Department of Transportation (DDOT).
 On December 7, 1988, Public Act 204 was amended to restructure SEMTA, reducing the service area from seven counties to three, and excluding the city of Detroit.
 The new transit authority was named the Suburban Mobility Authority for Regional Transit (SMART), and began operation on January 17, 1989.
 To continue limited coordination and development of services between DDOT and SMART, however, regional leaders representing the three-county area and Detroit filed articles of incorporation to form the Regional Transit Coordinating Council on January 12, 1989.

 On December 19, 2012 Governor Rick Snyder signed Senate Bill No. 909 into law establishing the Regional Transit Authority (RTA), which included a provision allowing for the first time a way for such a regional transit authority to fund itself.
 Almost one month later, US Transportation Secretary Ray LaHood announced that the M-1 Rail Line would receive US$25 million in federal funding as he had previously indicated such support was dependent on the creation of a regional transit authority for the Detroit region.